 The paper is organised as follows.
 In Section \ref{sec: basic definitions} we cover the basic definitions for polytopal cut and project sets, their complexity, repetitivity, acceptance domains and decomposability.
 In Section \ref{sec: complexity} we review constructions from \cite{KoiWalI} (see also \cite{Jul10}) that determine the complexity of a general polytopal cut and project set.
 The main result here is Theorem \ref{thm: generalised complexity}, giving a formula for the complexity exponent \(\alpha\) of \(p(r) \asymp r^\alpha\).
-This is a mild extension of \cite[Theorem 6.1]{KoiWalI} with only a few details of the proof needing to be adjusted, but we sketch the essential ideas of the proof for completeness.
-In Section \ref{sec: Diophantine schemes} we review the notion of (families of) numbers or vectors being badly approximable, and also a reference lattice free version of this, Diophantine densely embedded lattices.
+This is a mild extension of \cite[Theorem 6.1]{KoiWalI} with only a few details of the proof needing to be adjusted, but we cover the essential ideas of the proof for completeness.
+In Section \ref{sec: Diophantine schemes} we review the notion of (families of) numbers or vectors being badly approximable, and also a reference lattice free version of this: Diophantine densely embedded lattices.
 We introduce an inhomogeneous Diophantine condition in Definition \ref{def: inhomogeneous Diophantine}.
 These definitions are then applied to the projection of the lattice to internal space to define the homogeneous Diophantine property {\D} and inhomogeneous Diophantine property {\DF} of a polytopal cut and project scheme, where the latter may, a priori (subject to the answer to Question \ref{q: general question in DA}), depend on how the lattice is split in the decomposable case.
 In Section \ref{sec: main proof} we prove Theorem \ref{thm: iff for LR}, from which Theorems \ref{thm: main1} and \ref{thm: main2} easily follow.
+In Section \ref{sec: multiple components} we show how to reduce, up to MLD equivalence, a scheme with multiple Euclidean components to one with just a single Euclidean component.
 Finally, in Section \ref{sec: examples} we apply our main theorems to some illustrative examples.